Mahanand4/Adecco_HR_Analytics/README.md

 - Employee-related factors affecting attrition

 ## Outcome
-The analysis provides data-driven insights that can help organizations understand employee attrition and develop strategies to improve employee engagement and retention.
+This analysis helps identify key factors contributing to employee attrition and provides insights that can support HR teams in improving employee satisfaction, engagement, and retention.
+The findings can help management develop targeted strategies to reduce turnover, particularly among junior-level employees.